 Although there is no toilet at the cottage, you will pass our Visitor Centre as you come up the bridlepath, which has toilets and a café.
 Please note that the café and toilets close at 4pm, with last orders at 3.45pm.

 The café (not National Trust) has limited seating, and so we request that groups give advance notice.
 If you wish to book tables for lunches or teas and coffees, please contact Sarah Key by email.
+During the Winter, or on quiet days, the cafe occasionally closes early.

 We have limited parking.
 Please try to be economical with travel by car sharing or hiring a minibus.

 The car park is owned and managed by Dorset County Council.
-Parking is free to National Trust members on display of a valid car park sticker.
+Parking is free for National Trust members on display of a valid car park sticker.
 Charges for non-members are £1 for up to 2 hours and £3 for over 2 hours.

 Our car park is unsuitable for coaches, and so they are required to drop off on Cuckoo Lane and find parking elsewhere.* Please note that the drop off point is a 10-15 minute walk from the cottage, up an unsurfaced bridlepath.